 Sydney Aquilina

-At Yale School of Medicine, she has resurrected the Indigenous Medical student group and advocated for greater attention to Indigenous matters in medical education.
+At Yale School of Medicine, Sydney has reinstated the Native American / Indigenous Medical Student Association and advocated for greater attention to Indigenous matters in medical education.
 She has also continued conducting research on Adverse Childhood Experiences in hopes of informing interventions to help uplift Native communities out of historical and generational trauma.
-Outside of medical school, Sydney has been working on securing a land recognition landmark in Leesburg, VA, and received a proclamation last November from the mayor and town council in recognition of her efforts and the land’s original inhabitants.
+Similarly, Sydney is engaged in pain research, such as chronic pain in Indigenous communities.
+Outside of medical school, Sydney has been working on securing a land recognition landmark in Leesburg, VA, and received a proclamation from the mayor and town council in recognition of her efforts and the land’s original inhabitants.